-- No Smoking Policy: We comply with health and safety regulations and the safeguarding and welfare requirements of the EYFS in making our setting a non smoking environment both indoors and outdoors.
-Review due November 2019.
+- No-smoking policy: We comply with health and safety regulations and the safeguarding and welfare requirements of the EYFS in making our setting a non-smoking environment both indoors and outdoors.
+Review due November 2021.

 - Prior Injuries Policy: It is our policy that all injuries already visible upon a child when they arrive at pre-school must be recorded in the Prior Injuries Report Book.
 Review due October 2019.

 - Sun Screen Policy: At Triangle Pre-school we want all children to enjoy the sun safely.
 We will work with parents and carers to achieve this.
 Review due September 2020.